cpocol/canDrive/02_canSniffer_GUI/save/CAN_Messages_Sandero.md

                                              ||010 brake pedal is pressed a little more                         D3 in 0x352 is 1
                                              ||100 brake pedal is pressed even more; the brake lights turn on   D3 in 0x352 is at least 1
                                              |---------------------------------------------------
-                                             |Ignition: turns into 1 like 2-4 seconds after the key gets into ignition position
+                                             |Ignition?: turns into 1 like 2-4 seconds after the key gets into ignition position
                                              |           turns into 0 immediately after the key gets back from ignition position
                                              ----------------------------------------------------------------------------------

 (2) For cluster ON send: